Experienced Los Angeles Attorneys

 Los Angeles Wrongful Termination Statistics

 According to the Center for American Progress, approximately one in five workers in this country have experienced wrongful termination at some point in their careers.
 Federal and state law allows injured employees to pursue legal action against an employer if they have been wrongfully terminated.
 It is estimated that the worker prevails in approximately 60 percent of these cases.
-To learn more, call our office to speak with a Los Angeles wrongful termination lawyer.
+To learn more, call our office to speak with our California wrongful termination lawyer.

-If you feel you’ve been fired without good cause, a Los Angeles wrongful termination lawyer can help you fight back.
-Read on to learn more about wrongful termination, and get in touch with the team at Seber Bulger Law to get started with your case.
+If you feel you’ve been fired without good cause, we can help you fight back.
+Read on to learn more about wrongful termination, and get in touch with our legal team at Seber Bulger Law to get started on your case.

 Wrongful termination occurs when an employer unlawfully terminates an employee’s contract.
 In most cases, employment is “at-will,” allowing employers and employees to end the working relationship without cause.